 Excel VBA Now Function

-VBA NOW function is similar to the one in excel worksheet function.
-Like DATE function in VBA “NOW” too doesn’t have parameters to pass in, we just need to pass the function with closed parenthesis or no need of parenthesis as well.
-By using DATE function in VBA we can generate the current date as showing the system we are working on.
+VBA NOW function is similar to the one in the excel worksheet function.
+Like the DATE function in VBA, “NOW” too doesn’t have parameters to pass in.
+We just need to pass the function with closed parenthesis or no need for parenthesis as well.
+By using the DATE function in VBA, we can generate the current date as showing the system we are working on.
 However, I have seen situations where we need current time along with the date as well.
-In excel we can do much variety of things, similarly, we can generate current date and time with a simple function called NOW.
+In excel, we can do many varieties of things; similarly, we can generate current date and time with a simple function called NOW in excel.

 The formula of the VBA NOW is simple.